TiddlySpace/tsbar/README.md

 Run `npm install` for first time use as well, this will fetch the required node modules that will help development.

+Run `grunt` by itself to run all the required tasks to build and deploy the bar.

 Hosting the Bar
 ===============